JuliaLang/julia/doc/src/manual/documentation.md

 Julia enables package developers and users to document functions, types and other objects easily via a built-in documentation system.

-The basic syntax is simple: any string appearing just above an object (function, macro, type or instance) will be interpreted as documenting it (these are called *docstrings*).
+The basic syntax is simple: any string appearing just before an object (function, macro, type or instance) will be interpreted as documenting it (these are called *docstrings*).
 Note that no blank lines or comments may intervene between a docstring and the documented object.
 Here is a basic example: